rabbitmq-community/rstream/README.md

             await producer.send(stream=STREAM, message=b"hello")
 ```

-You can use the `batch_send` to test the performances.
+You can use the `batch_send` to test the performance.

-We are evaluating rewriting the `AMQP 1.0 codec` optimized for the stream use case.
+We are evaluating rewriting the `AMQP 1.0 codec` to optimise it for the stream use case.

 ### Test case
 - Linux Ubuntu 4 cores and 8 GB of Ram